influxdata/docs-v2/content/influxdb/v2.1/reference/cli/influxd/inspect/report-tsi.md

   influxdb_2_1_ref:
     parent: influxd inspect
 weight: 301
-draft: true
 ---

-The `influxd inspect report-tsi` command analyzes Time Series Index (TSI) files in a storage directory and reports the cardinality of data stored in the files by organization and bucket.
+The `influxd inspect report-tsi` command analyzes Time Series Index (TSI) within a specified bucket and reports the cardinality of data stored in the bucket segmented by shard and measurement .

-## Output details
-`influxd inspect report-tsi` outputs the following:

-- All organizations and buckets in the index.
-- The series cardinality within each organization and bucket.
-- Time to read the index.

-When the `--measurements` flag is included, series cardinality is grouped by:

-- organization
-- bucket
-- measurement

 ## Usage
 ```sh